leandrocp/analyzer/README.md

 # }
 ```

-Check out `Analyzer.normalize/2` for more options to customize it.
+Check out `Analyzer.normalize/2` for more options.

 With that data transformed into a tabular format, you can ingest it into a data frame: